ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * Set to **Enabled**.
 * Optionally, enable logging.
 Logs are not preserved.
 If you want to have historical data, you must set up a syslog server.

-##### Create the Organization virtual data center network firewall rule to allow access to the IBM Cloud Services Network
+##### Create the Organization virtual data center network firewall rule to allow access to the {{site.data.keyword.cloud_notm}} Services Network
 {: #shared_vcd-ops-guide-create-vdc-network-rule-ibm-services-network}

 From the virtual data center for that edge gateway, create the network firewall rule.
 For more information, see [Add an NSX data center for vSphere Edge Gateway firewall rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-97ADAF42-598B-44B2-80EF-8B215B743C78.html){: external}.

-Review the following notes for creating the Organization virtual data center network firewall rule to allow access to the IBM Cloud Services Network.
+Review the following notes for creating the Organization virtual data center network firewall rule to allow access to the {{site.data.keyword.cloud_notm}} Services Network.

 * For **Source** you can use an IP address, a range of addresses, or an object.
 * In the **Browse objects of Type** menu, select **Org Vdc Networks**.
 Select the Organization virtual data center network that you created as the **Source** cell.
 Click the right arrow to move the Organization virtual data center network into the **Filter** column.